||A touch of history, myths and folklore of kings, princes, castles and unspoiled landscapes.

 Day 11: Brasov - Bran - Sinaia - Bucharest

 Brasov is one of the largest medieval towns in Transylvania.
 We'll take Walking tour of Brasov including the Councilor's Square, the Black Church, the Old City Hall, and St. Nicholas Church.
 Continue to Sinaia.
 In 1920 Peles Castle became the summer residence of the royal family and Queen Maria redecorated it into a spacious charming home.
 It is now a museum with a superb art collection.
-Continue to Bucharest for farewell dinner and overnight.
+Continue to Bucharest for overnight.

 Day 12: Departure